Quozul/PicoLimbo/docs/about/faq.md

 While adding support for plugins is theoretically possible, this is not currently a planned feature.
 PicoLimbo is designed to be a lightweight limbo server with minimal resource usage, and plugin support would significantly increase complexity.

+## Does PicoLimbo support modded clients?

+No, PicoLimbo does not support modded clients.
+There is an ongoing effort to provide minimal support for Fabric mods, but don't expect anything more.

 ## Can I use ViaVersion with PicoLimbo?

 PicoLimbo already supports all Minecraft versions natively, so there is no need to use ViaVersion for protocol compatibility.